April 2, 2011

 OXFORD, Ohio - Kyle Weldon and Bryce Redeker each homered as part of three-hit performances, helping Miami break a two-game losing streak with an 11-8 win over Ball State Saturday afternoon at McKie Field.
 The RedHawks pounded out 14 hits in the contest, topping 10 runs for the fifth time this season.

-Sam Dawes pitched the final three innings, striking out four and surrendering two runs on two hits for his third save of the season.
+Joe Neff gave up one run in the sixth inning to pick up his first win of the year, while Sam Dawes pitched the final three innings, striking out four and surrendering two runs on two hits for his third save of the season.
 Weldon had three runs batted in, while Redeker, Adam Weisenburger and Ryan Curl each plated two to lead the RedHawks.

 Miami (13-13, 4-1 MAC) moved back to .500 and maintained at least a share of first place in the MAC East while Ball State (5-19, 3-2 MAC) lost for the first time in three games.